Otiel/BandcampDownloader/README.md

 ## Contributing

 You can help translating the application by going to the [Weblate project](https://hosted.weblate.org/engage/bandcampdownloader).
+See [here](docs/help-translate.md) for more info.

 [![Translation status](https://hosted.weblate.org/widgets/bandcampdownloader/-/287x66-white.png)](https://hosted.weblate.org/engage/bandcampdownloader)